nikpapag/harness-ff-workshop/README.md

 7. For the new policy set, toggle the **Enforced** button

 **Test Policy**
-1. From the left hand side menu navigate to the ta
+1. From the left hand side menu navigate to the feature_flags
+2. Disable/Enable and see what happens
+3. Then navigate to targets, select the webinar target and try to display the show offer flag